-On June 30, 2012, the Company had cash and cash equivalents of \$958,881.
+As at September 30, 2012, the Company had cash and cash equivalents of \$265,255.
 Management of cash balances is conducted in-house based on internal investment guidelines.
 Cash and cash equivalents are deposited with major Canadian financial institutions.
 Cash required for immediate operations is held in a chequing account.
 Excess of funds may be invested in conservative money market instruments that bear interest and carry a low degree of risk.
-Some examples of instruments in which the Company may invest its cash are treasury bills, market funds. bank guaranteed investment certificates and bankers' acceptance The objective of these investments is to preserve funds for the advancement of the Company's properties.
+Some examples of instruments in which the Company may invest its cash are treasury bills, money market funds, bank guaranteed investment certificates and bankers' acceptance notes.
+The objective of these investments is to preserve funds for the advancement of the Company's properties.